sal55/langs/M5Lang/readme.md

 All have been used as personal or in-house languages during that time.
 Actually, I have used only my own languages for nearly all my programming.
 (I did try to give C a go but I found it dire.)

-M has been self-hosted in a chain going back decades.
-Early versions used ASM (and on the first, I wrote the assembler as well as building the machine it ran on).

 ### Characteristics

 * Case insensitive